 Alexandria in Licking County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 5.391′ N, 82° 36.824′ W. Marker is in Alexandria, Ohio, in Licking County.
-Marker is at the intersection of West Main Street (Ohio Route 37) and Maple Drive (the library parking lot), on the right when traveling west on West Main Street.
+40° 5.252′ N, 82° 36.583′ W. Marker is in Alexandria, Ohio, in Licking County.
+Marker is at the intersection of Main Street (Ohio Route 37) and Granville Street, on the right when traveling west on Main Street.
 Touch for map.
-Marker is on the grounds of the Alexandria Public Library.
-Marker is at or near this postal address: 10 Maple Drive, Alexandria OH 43001, United States of America.
+Marker is in this post office area: Alexandria OH 43001, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Willoughby Dayton Miller (approx. ¼ mile away); Alexander Devilbiss (approx. 0.3 miles away); Major General Charles Griffin (approx. 3 miles away); This Fraternity House (approx. 4.6 miles away); An Early Center of Education / Educating Young WomenThe Elias Gilman House / The Wee White House (approx. 4.8 miles away); The Granville Academy / The Anti-Slavery Movement (approx. 4.9 miles away); Founding of Granville, The Licking Company / The Granville Site "The most eligible part" (approx. 4.9 miles away).
 Touch for a list and map of all markers in Alexandria.